History of the Philadelphia Phillies: 2017: Regression

 The Phillies would take a step back this season as the pitching and offense remained inconsistent throughout the season.
 One of the lone bright spots on the team was Rhys Hoskins who was called up from Triple-A as he would hit 18 home runs in just 34 games.
 The Phillies would regress from the 2016 season to 66–96 and miss the playoffs for the sixth consecutive year.
 At the end of the season Pete Mackanin stepped down as the head coach of the Phillies and would instead take an office role with the Phillies.

-2018–present: Slow rise
+2018–2021: Rising up

 2018: Promising future

 The Phillies would name Gabe Kapler as the next head coach of the Philadelphia Phillies on October 30, 2017.
 Kapler was a retired baseball player who last played for the Tampa Bay Rays in 2010.
 Kapler and the Phillies were surprise contenders in the NL East as they would trade places with the Washington Nationals and the Atlanta Braves.
 The Phillies would collapse at the end of the season going an abysmal 8–20 in September to end 80–82 and miss the playoffs for the seventh consecutive year.